How we can assist you

 Our company will provide you with all the necessary help throughout the cryptocurrency license application process, gathering the legal documentation and submitting the application form in an orderly and efficient manner.
 Once the application was processed by the Register of Economic Activities—and after we retrieve all legal documentation back to your possession—it takes an additional week for the Register to bring their database up to date, presenting the new shareholder(s), board member(s) and relevant company information.

-Additional Information to Be Taken in Consideration when forming a new Estonia company:
+Company registration in Estonia – Additional Information to Be Taken in Consideration when:

 - With any private limited liability company that is established in Estonia there is a requirement for a share capital of minimum of 2500 EUR.
 Additionally, a private limited company that is established in Estonia may not sell its shares to the public.